 For Basic authorization, enter the username and password for your "Continuous Delivery" user.
 Continuous Delivery for PE uses this information to generate an API token for you.
 The username and password are not saved.
-Optionally, change the token's lifetime by clicking Edit .
+Optionally, change the token's lifetime by clicking Change.

 For API token, generate a PE access token for your "Continuous Delivery" user using

-puppet-accessor the RBAC v1 API, and paste it in the API token field.
+puppet-accessor the RBAC v1 API, and paste it into the API token field.

 Click Save changes.